The DeanBeat: Leaves and other false trends of E3 2018

 You can see how my journalistic mind works.
 E3 featured more than 200 games and introduced a couple of thousand products.
 Yet my mind was searching in a paranoid way for the patterns to link them all together.
 When I saw Skull & Bones from Ubisoft, I started thinking it was the “year of pirate games” because crashing water waves change everything.
 But I could only think of one other pirate game, Sea of Thieves, and that meant it wasn’t a full trend, as we all know it requires three instances to be a trend.

 We’ve all done this, and we’ve noted how we saw a “year of the bow” and then a “year of the grappling hook.”
-Thankfully, in reality, the video game industry isn’t bunch of lemmings.
+Thankfully, in reality, the video game industry isn’t just a bunch of lemmings.
 These are just fantasies of journalists who, for the most part, aren’t very good at statistics.

 Of course, we do see a trend that is tearing up gaming and changing everything right now: the battle royale game.
 It came up in every interview I did at E3, either because I brought it up or the interviewee brought it up.
 Fortnite, PlayerUnknown’s Battlegrounds, and to a lesser extent, H1Z1 (see, three is a trend) have attracted huge numbers of gamers.